shivshankardayal/full-website/algebra/source/arithmetic_progressions.rst

 Some Observations on an A.P.
 ============================
-1. If a fixed number is added to or substracted from each term of a given A.P., then the resulting sequence is also an A.P., and it has the same common difference as that of the given A.P.
+1. If a fixed number is added to or subtracted from each term of a given A.P., then the resulting sequence is also an A.P., and it has the same common difference as that of the given A.P.
 2. If each term of an A.P. is multiplied or divided by a non-zero fixed